mu-arch/skyfolder/README.md

 - TLS cert support with built-in automatic Let's Encrypt client!
 - Bittorrent tracker (incomplete, in research)
 - Run for years without restart if needed
+- No telemetry, the SkyFolder makes no outgoing connections, only serves clients connecting to it
 - Secure to expose to the open internet
 - Management GUI that generates Gura markup for you in the background (not required, you can edit the Gura yourself)
 - Multiple download methods: HTTP GET, HTTP JS managed File System Access API based download, built in bittorrent tracker that supports downloading via torrent magnet.